ecdedios/texas-public-schools-effectiveness/README.md

 Research Question: Can we predict the effectiveness of a public school district based solely on the research data?

 H0 - The effectiveness of a public school district cannot be predicted.
 H1 - The effectiveness of a public school district can be predicted with an accuracy and AUC score of more than 65%.

 Other questions:

+- What are the top performing districts?
+- What financial profile is associated with top performing districts?
+- What are the most effective districts?
+- What financial profile is associated with the most effective districts?

 ### Data Sources